 Using the proper tool cut the appropriate sized hole in the ceiling.
 On drywall, clean cuts can be made with a drywall saw.
-Make sure to clean the excess debris from the front face of the hole to ensure a flush fit.

-If the cable has not yet been run, do so now
+If the cable has not yet been run, do so now that you have better access to the ceiling.

-that you have better access to the ceiling.
-Once the speaker cable has been run, pull the end of the cable out of the speaker cut-out, strip back a section of the jacket as needed, and then expose 1/2" (13mm) of each conductor.
+Once the speaker cable has been run, pull the end of the cable out of the speaker cut-out, strip back a section of the jacket as needed, and then expose $\frac{1}{2}$ " (13mm) of each conductor.

 To aid in speaker performance, a fibrous material, such as fiberglass or polyester fiber, may be placed behind the speaker.
 This may also help to reduce unwanted sound from being transmitted into adjoining rooms.
 If the ceiling space has blown or loose insulation, it is important to prevent the insulation from entering the back of the speaker.
 This can be accomplished by placing a batt of fiberglass insulation, fabric barrier, or bag over the back of the speaker.
 Alternatively you may use an Insu-Flate ISF-147, which is an acoustically transparent fabric cover specifically designed for this application.
 Placing a rigid enclosure behind the speakers can be done but the enclosure should be large enough not to degrade the performance of the speaker.
-Rigid enclosures of less than 0.75 cu ft (21 liters) should be stuffed with acoustic insulation such as fiberglass.
+Rigid enclosures of less than 0.75 cuft (21 liters) should be stuffed with acoustic insulation such as fiberglass.

 As the drawing shows, the speakers utilize Toggle Clamps which, after tightening, hold the speakers in place.
 Ensure that the toggle clamps are rotated into their "Home" position prior to installation.
+This way, they will clear the edge of the cut-out.

-Verify that the speaker fits properly into the cut-out and then remove the speaker from the hole.
+Verify that the speaker fits properly into the cut-out.
+If the hole should have been cut a little too large the flange on the speaker should cover this.
+Remove the speaker from the hole.